"He can shout the blues with the best of them, scat like Ella, or croon like Old Blues Eyes." Nite Out column, The Daily News (10/2/89)

 Photos by Elizabeth Arnold

-Click on Earl and Butch's photo to listen to the Pipeline Medley, from the Local Licks Live XII concert.
+Click below to listen to the Pipeline Medley, from the Local Licks Live XII concert.

 There's Earl on the right of the photo, playing the cello pans with Kevin & the Coconuts.